ligato/vpp-agent/docs/kvscheduler/kvdescriptor.md

   values received from SB via notifications as already created
 * for non-derived values, descriptor may return metadata to associate with the value
-* KVScheduler ensures that all the dependencies are satisfied when the Create is being called
+* KVScheduler ensures that all dependencies are satisfied when the Create callback is called
-* for example, descriptor for VPP ARP entries simply [adds new ARP entry][vpp-arp-create] defined by the value with configuration - it knows that the associated interface it depends on is guaranteed to already exist by the scheduling algorithm and can therefore [read the interface index from its metadata][vpp-arp-get-iface-index],
+* for example, the descriptor for VPP ARP entries simply [adds new ARP entry][vpp-arp-create] defined by the value with configuration - it knows that the associated interface it depends on is guaranteed to already exist by the scheduling algorithm and can therefore [read the interface index from its metadata][vpp-arp-get-iface-index],